redis/redis-doc/commands/getset.md

-Atomically sets `key` to `value` and returns the old value stored at `key`.
+Atomically sets _key_ to _value_ and returns the old value stored at _key_.
-Returns an error when `key` exists but does not hold a string value.
-Any previous time to live associated with the key is discarded on successful `SET` operation.
+Returns an error when _key_ exists but does not hold a string value.
+Any previous time-to0live associated with the key is discarded on successful `SET` operation.

 ## Design pattern